UVA Global Telemedicine Program

 Mbarara University of Science & Technology (MUST) - UVA Collaboration: Mbarara, Uganda

-This April 2014 begins our newest partnership with MUST - Radiology Resident Case Conferences lead by Dr. Juliana Bueno of UVA and MUST's Dr. Julius Mugisha.
+This April 2014 began our newest partnership with MUST - Radiology Resident Case Conferences lead by Dr. Juliana Bueno of UVA and MUST's Dr. Julius Mugisha.

 Swinfen Charitable Trust